History

 consultant between the different hospital services and has also a two palliative care beds located at the Oncology services for patients in advanced stages of disease presenting acute symptomatic problems.
 The Unit receives about 125 admissions annually, with an average stay of 6 days.

-The Palliative Home Care Teams, which cover the entire population of the catchment area, have been operating for over 15 years.
-In total there are three physicians, three nurses, one nursing assistant and a one administrative staff.
+The Palliative Home Care Teams, which covers the entire population of the catchment area, have been operating for over 15 years.
+In total there are 3 physicians, 3 nurses, 1 nursing assistant and an administrative staff.
 The mission of the PHCTs is to assist primary care physicians in monitoring patients who meet the established criteria for terminal illness.